ronakdm/input-marginalization/README.md

 One of the datasets used for experimentation is the [Stanford Sentiment Treebank (SST-2)](https://www.kaggle.com/atulanandjha/stanford-sentiment-treebank-v2-sst2).
 We started with the SST-2 [sentences](https://github.com/frankaging/SST2-Sentence) cleaned by [frankaging](https://github.com/frankaging), which are in the `data` folder.
 We then preprocessed the data by removing "neutral" sentiment sentences and representing the sentences in the [BERT](https://huggingface.co/transformers/model_doc/bert.html) vocabulary, which can be found in `preprocessed_data`.

 The other dataset used is the [Stanford Natural Language Inference (SNLI) Corpus](https://nlp.stanford.edu/projects/snli/).
 We processed this data into a tokenized representation using the BERT tokenizer.
-It is in preprocessed\_data/SNLI/snli\_1.0/snli\_{train, dev, test}.pkl.
+It is in `preprocessed_data/SNLI/snli_1.0/snli_{train, dev, test}.pkl`.

+Preprocessed SST-2 and SNLI is provided in the `preprocessed_data/`.
+Wikitext-2 is provided in `generative_model/data`.

 ## Code